A day in the life of an agile Business Analyst

 Late morning, I have a meeting with a business user who has raised a request for change.
 This is when the Agile BA role is closest to a non-Agile BA role as my focus is on eliciting and analysing business requirements.
 There are a few details on the request where the business value is less clear, so I ask the requester to confirm some of the finer details.
 We also discuss options for breaking down the requirements into smaller, manageable tasks suitable for iterative development.
 If the Product Owner agrees, this should allow us to deliver an MVP (minimum viable product) much faster than if we tried to deliver the complete solution.

-I’ve been scribbling down notes throughout this meeting but will have to wait until later to write them up as it’s time for one team’s Sprint Retrospective.
+Next it’s time for one team’s Sprint Retrospective.
 We discuss things that went well, and less well, in the Sprint concluding that we were slightly too ambitious in the number of stories we tried to deliver.
 Lessons learnt are recorded and will be carried forward into our next Planning session so that we avoid making the same mistake again.